 When I think of Hebron, I reflect on Abraham’s willingness to walk away from everything comfortable and familiar and to trust God for an unknown future.
 When Abraham acquired the small piece of land in which to bury Sarah, he demonstrated his faith in the Lord’s covenant to give him all the land one day.

-Question: What has death taught you about life?
-You can leave a comment by clicking here.
+Tell me what you think: What has death taught you about life?
+To leave a comment, just click here.